Online Payroll Explained

-You won’t want to have to manually work out the tax owed for each employee.
-Make sure the software can do all this for you and that updates are automatically handled each new financial year.
+You don’t want to have to figure out how much tax each employee owes manually.
+Make sure the programme can handle all of this for you, and that updates are handled automatically each year.

 - Superannuation compliance

-The Australian Government SuperStream data and e-commerce standards can often make paying your employees’ superannuation a timely and involved process.
-Make sure your chosen payroll software can handle payments to multiple funds easily and automatically.
+The Australian Government’s SuperStream data and e-commerce criteria can make paying your employees’ superannuation a time-consuming and complicated task.
+Make sure your payroll software can easily and automatically handle payments to numerous funds.

 - Tax calculation features

 A complete audit trail of every transaction is vital in order to meet Australian compliance requirements.

 - Anytime, anywhere access

 Cloud-based software can be accessed via a laptop, smartphone, or tablet from any location.
 This allows you to manage your company from anywhere, at any time.
 If the programme is entirely cloud-based, you’ll have less IT support to deal with.

 - Multiple levels of access

 You may want to allow managers or employees to enter their hours (with checks) into the system, but keep all other information private.
 This is something that good online accounting software will allow you to perform.